 Our performance improvement objectives are based on the issues that matter most to you.
-Over the past two years, almost all respondents to the consultations on the performance improvement objectives agreed with the inclusion of this objective, and 'parks and open spaces' and 'leisure and recreation' are amongst the top priority areas for improvement.
-The consultation also reinforced the public appetite for a park in Newry City, and the Council has made a commitment to explore potential options further.
+Over the past three years, almost all respondents to the consultations on the performance improvement objectives agreed with the inclusion of this objective, and 'parks and open spaces' and 'leisure and recreation' are generally amongst the top priority areas for improvement.